Singh-Lab/DeMaSk/docs/index.rst

 .. code-block:: none

    usage: matrix.py [-h] -d DATADIR -o OUTFILE [--columns COLUMNS] [-c FILE]

    -h, --help            show this help message and exit -d DATADIR, --datadir DATADIR
                            Name of directory containing (only) DMS data files, one per protein.
 If a file name is supplied, only that file will be used.
    -o OUTFILE, --outfile OUTFILE
                            Name of file to write matrix to.
    --columns COLUMNS     An optional comma-separated list of column names to
                            read in place of 'pos', 'WT', 'var', and 'score', respectively.
 For example,
                            'Position,wt,mutant,Fitness'.
 Must apply to all files
                            provided.
    -c FILE, --config FILE
                            Configuration file.
-Defaults to 'config.ini' in the demask directory.
+Defaults to 'config.ini' in the DeMaSk directory.

    Loads a collection of DMS datasets and averages scores by WT + variant identity.
 Data should already be normalized as desired.
 For the default DeMaSk matrix, variant scores were rank-normalized per protein, and then the wild- type fitness levels subtracted, so that scores represent delta fitness.
    Dataset files must be tab-delimited with column names.
 Columns containing residue position, WT residue, variant residue, and score must be present in any order, and other columns will be ignored.
 Entries for which the WT and variant residues are not among the 20 canonical amino acids or are the same are ignored.

 Full options for calculating coefficients:

 .. code-block:: none

- usage: fit.py [-h] -d DATADIR -a ALNDIR [-m FILE] -o OUTFILE [-c FILE]
+   usage: fit.py [-h] -d DATADIR -a ALNDIR [-m FILE] -o OUTFILE
-               [-n NSEQS] [-w WEIGHT_THRESHOLD]
+               [--columns COLUMNS] [-c FILE] [-n NSEQS] [-w WEIGHT_THRESHOLD]

    -h, --help            show this help message and exit -d DATADIR, --datadir DATADIR
                            Name of directory containing (only) DMS data files, one per protein.
    -a ALNDIR, --alndir ALNDIR
                            Name of the directory containing alignment files, eachof which must be named as the basename of a DMS data filefollowed by the '.a2m' extension.
    -m FILE, --matrix FILE
                            File containing the directional substitution matrix.
                            Defaults to the file at 'demask/matrix/matrix.txt'.
    -o OUTFILE, --outfile OUTFILE
                            Name of the file in which to save the coefficients.
+   --columns COLUMNS     An optional comma-separated list of DMS data column
+                           names to read in place of 'pos', 'WT', 'var', and 'score', respectively.
+For example,
+                           'Position,wt,mutant,Fitness'.
+Must apply to all files
+                           provided.
    -c FILE, --config FILE
                            Configuration file.
 Defaults to 'config.ini' in the demask directory.
    -n NSEQS, --nseqs NSEQS
                            Maximum number of supporting sequences per query sequence.
-Defaults to 300.
+Defaults to 500.
    -w WEIGHT_THRESHOLD, --weight_threshold WEIGHT_THRESHOLD
                            Sequence identity threshold used for sequence
-                        weighting.
+                           weighting, e.g. 0.8.
+Sequences are weighted by the inverse of the number of sequences within this percent identity.
+If None (default), sequence weighting is not used.

    For a set of DMS datasets, load the DMS scores, aligned homologs, and pre- computed substitution matrix, and fit a linear model, saving the coefficients to a file for later prediction on new proteins.
+Dataset files must be tab- delimited with column names.
+Columns containing residue position, WT residue, variant residue, and score must be present in any order, and other columns will be ignored.
+Entries for which the WT and variant residues are not among the 20 canonical amino acids or are the same are ignored.
 DMS scores should already be normalized as desired.
 For the default DeMaSk matrix, variant scores were rank-normalized per protein, and then the wild-type fitness levels subtracted, so that scores represent delta fitness.

 Running in Python
 ^^^^^^^^^^^^^^^^^